cognitect-labs/aquamacs-support/README.md

 Paredit tries to prevent you from unbalancing your forms.
 This can lead to situations where it appears that your backspace or delete key does not work, e.g. using backspace over a right parenthesis will move the cursor instead of deleting something.

 Think about editing code in terms of adding, moving and deleting forms rather than adding, moving and deleting characters.
-When in doubt use `Option-Shift-left` and `Option-Shift-right` to select a form, then the `Delete` (not backspace!) or cut it with `Command-x`.
+When in doubt use `M-S-left` and `M-S-right` to select a form, then the `Delete` (not backspace!) or cut it with `Command-x`.

-Delete everything to the right of the cursor without unbalancing the current form with `Control-k`
+Delete everything to the right of the cursor without unbalancing the current form with `C-k`

 * Ex 1.
   * `(println "1 + 2 =" ❚(+ 1 2))`